Aggregation and Grouping

 HAVING COUNT(*) > 2;

-Complex HAVING conditions that involve provenance-tracked aggregates (e.g., a HAVING on the result of a computation over an aggregate) are not fully supported and may produce incorrect results or an error.
+Complex HAVING conditions that build a non-trivial expression on top of an agg_token aggregate result (e.g., arithmetic across multiple aggregates) are not fully supported and may produce incorrect results or an error.

 Grouping Sets